Louie Hennessey: Bath

 In 2022, Hennessey signed with Bath Rugby.
 Hennessey made his senior debut on 28 September 2022 in the Premiership Rugby Cup.
 His competitive debut came on 4 November 2023, against Northampton Saints.

 He scored his first Rugby Premiership try for Bath away against Leicester Tigers on 31 December 2023.

 Hennessey signed a long-term contract with Bath on 13 November 2024.
 He was named among the Bath replacements for their European Rugby Champions Cup match against Benetton Rugby on 15 December 2024.

 On 23 December 2024, Hennessey rejoined Cardiff on a short term loan, to provide injury cover.
 He made his debut on 1 January 2025, starting at outside centre against the Ospreys, before moving to wing due to injuries in the backline.

 International career

+Wales age grade

 Hennessey represented Wales at under-18 level and was named in the NextGen XV World U18 Dream Team in 2022.
 He then progressed to the Wales U20 side, featuring in the 2023 Six Nations Under 20s Championship.
 Hennessey made his U20 debut in the opening round against Ireland U20, and scored a try.
 He represented Wales at the 2023 World Rugby U20 Championship, featuring in all matches.
 Hennessey was retained in the squad for the 2024 Six Nations Under 20s Championship.

+Wales

-On 21 October 2025, Hennessey was selected by Wales for the 2025 end-of-year rugby union internationals.
+On 21 October 2025, Hennessey was selected by Wales for the 2025 end-of-year rugby union internationals, and retained his place for the 2026 Six Nations Championship.
+He came off the bench against Ireland on 6 March 2026, to make his international debut.